 As a graphic designer you can hardly miss InDesign: it is the program of choice for most graphic designers worldwide.
 Ever since Adobe shipped it with the creative suites, it has grown more and more important and finally won the race from QuarkXPress.
 During this course, you use InDesign to lay out magazines, brochures and books.
-You use masters, all possible text options and special layout options that you will use in InDesign.

 Want to learn even more?